-4. The Executive Directorship Requires a Trusted Relationship with the Board and its Chair their respective roles, duties and responsibilities right from the start, allowing for minimal degree of flexibility in defining roles and expectations.
+The Executive Directorship Requires a Trusted Relationship with the Board and its Chair

 The board chair and the executive director nearly always have a close working relationship with each other because they work together on most activities of the organization.
 As with most close working relationships, the organization benefits when the board chair and the executive director understand and abide by their distinct roles and have a mutually trusting relationship.